chobolife/study_english/englishstudy101.com/1_Absolute_Beginner/01_Level_1_American_English/05_Asking_about_Names.md

 The most polite thing to do in this situation is to apologize and ask again.
 > I'm sorry.
 What was your name again?

-In the United States, it's normal to address people by name in conversaion more than once.
+In the United States, it's normal to address people by name in conversation more than once.
 In both formal and informal situations, it's a way to show respect or interest in the other person, and can help you make friends.
 It is also a great way to practice someone's name so you don't forget it!
 > Ann, what do you do for fun?\
 > What do you do for fun, Ann?